danishah17/AI-House-Price-Predictor/README.md

 Compare against market averages

-View price position relative to market
+View price position relative to the market

 Calculate investment ROI (for rentals)

-## Project Structure
-text
-PakProperty-AI-Predictor/
-├── app.py                 # Main application code
-├── requirements.txt       # Python dependencies
-├── models/                # Trained ML models
-│   ├── rent_model.pkl
-│   ├── sale_model.pkl
-│   ├── rent_scaler.pkl
-│   └── sale_scaler.pkl
-├── data/                  # Property datasets
-│   └── zameen-updated.csv
-└── README.md              # Project documentation

 ## Technologies Used: